mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 end deserialize it.
 How and when that happens is a decision made by the scheduler.
-That process is one of the primary limits on scalability of this framework.   e.g. it is normal for a single worker calculation to be much slower than a simple loop implementation because of the serialization overhead.
-The default serialization for both PySpark (The native tongue of Spark is Scalar.
+That process is one of the primary limits on scalability of this framework.   e.g. it is normal for a single worker calculation to be much slower than a simple loop implementation because of the scheduling and serialization overhead.
+The default serialization for both PySpark (The native tongue of Spark is Scala.
 PySpark is the python api.) and Dask (Python is the native tongue of Dask.) is pickle.
 It is important to recognize that if you write your own application in this framework the data object you pass to map and reduce operators must have a pickle operator defined.
-That function needs to be as fast as possible as it will be called a lot in a parallel environment.
+That function needs to be as fast as possible as it may be called a lot in a parallel environment.

 Another limit on scalability of this framework is that before the computations,